remult/remult/docs/tutorials/react-next/index.md

 1. Open your IDE.

-2. Generate an `api` directory within the app folder, and inside it, create a `[...remult]` subdirectory.
+2. Create an `api` directory within the app folder, and inside it, create a `[...remult]` subdirectory.
 Inside the `app/api/[...remult]` directory, craft a `route.ts` file with the following code.
 This file functions as a catch all route for the Next.js API route, effectively managing all incoming API requests.

 ```ts
 // src/app/api/[...remult]/route.ts